simplificator/ansible-role-app_user/README.md

 ## Define authorized_keys and additional_authorized_keys

 `authorized_keys` should be defined in group variables.
-As mentioned above, it needs to be a JSON lists, so it could look like this:
+It's a JSON object where the key is `"{{ app_user }}"` and the value is an array of SSH keys.
+It would look like this:

 ```yaml
 authorized_keys: '{